malqarn2/EGR314DataSheetTemplate/docs/03-Component-Selection/Component-Selection.md

 ---

-**Choice:** **Option 1: LM2940T-3.3 LDO Regulator**
+**Choice:** **Option 1: LM1085ISX-3.3-NOPB LDO Regulator**

-**Rationale:** For the main power rail, wide input voltage capability is more critical than board space or efficiency.
-The LM2940T-3.3 accepts 9V or 12V directly, eliminating the need for different regulators across variants.
-Its low dropout (0.63V) ensures steady 3.3V output even if input voltage dips.
-The 1A capacity powers the entire system with margin.
-While linear regulators waste power as heat, our typical 200mA load keeps dissipation under 1.3W—manageable with a small heatsink or vertical mounting.
-The TO-220 package simplifies hand assembly, and built-in reverse polarity protection saves an external diode.
-At $0.67 in volume, it is significantly cheaper than switching alternatives.
+**Rationale:** Surface-mount compatibility is the primary requirement for our power rail.
+The LM1085ISX-3.3-NOPB comes in a D²PAK package, making it fully reflow-compatible with our SMD assembly process.
+Its 3A output provides substantial headroom for all sensors and the microcontroller.
+While it is a linear regulator, our typical 200mA load keeps dissipation under 1.3W—manageable with proper PCB copper pouring.
+Built-in thermal shutdown and current limit protect against faults.
+Although the $3.45 unit cost is higher than through-hole alternatives, this part eliminates manual soldering and keeps our bill of materials fully surface-mount.

 ---

 ## **Connector Subsystem**

 ### **Option 1: JST XH Series 3-Pin Connectors**